SHi-ON/libmagic-apple-silicon/README.md

-# libmagic For Apple Silicon
+# Python libmagic for Apple Silicon

 Install `libmagic` on Apple Silicon Macs based on M1 or M2 (or Mx):